 My name is Falk Pollok.
-I am a Research Software Engineer at the MIT-IBM Watson AI Lab and specialize in AI Systems Integration with a focus on neuro-symbolic integration, esp. in hybrid cloud settings.
+I am a Senior Software Engineer at IBM Research Europe and a Senior Research Software Engineer at the MIT-IBM Watson AI Lab.

 - IBM Sapphire: I was the lead developer of IBM Sapphire at the University of Michigan, a dialog system for academic advising which consisted of over 30 neural and non-neural AI services.

 - Global Advanced Prototyping Team: While remaining part of the MIT-IBM team, I have devoted some of my time to start collaborating with our Global Advanced Prototyping Teams as a catalyst to accelerate the transfer of cutting edge research into product.
 For instance, I have delivered Multivariate Singular Spectrum Analysis (mSSA) into our Smarter Resources and Operations Management solution and built the multi-cloud capabilities of IBM’s plant optimization solutions such as the Cognitive Plant Advisor.

 - Engineering Excellence: I have founded IBM’s Engineering Excellence Platform and led it for the first year.
 Now that it has grown bigger and has executive support, I serve on its steering committee.
 I am most proud of the Engineering Excellence Speaker series which has reached about 2,500 unique IBMers across 70 business units in 48 countries.
 You can read more about it here.

 Me with my colleagues Grady Booch and Lee Martie at the MIT-IBM Lab in Cambridge on the left as well as with Scott Boag at Stanford on the right.

 Foundation Models incl.
 Prompt Tuning and Retrieval Augmented Generation

 MIT-IBM Watson AI Lab (since 2020/02 – 2023/09)